When will Better Call Saul season 5 be released on Netflix?

 Netflix UK and Ireland (NetflixUK) November 21, 2019

 Here’s the full 2020 release schedule.
-Note: Episode 1 will air the Sunday after the premiere.
+Note that Episode 1 will air the Sunday after the premiere.
 Episode 2 will then air Monday in its regular location and arrive on Netflix in its regular location Tuesday.

 |Episode number